 Belmarsh Court

+The view from the public gallery above the dock area.
 The public seated in the gallery cannot see the prisoner in the dock.
+The gallery is sound-proofed, but the public can hear proceedings via speakers.

 6. Prisoner Pinochet Rolls In

+A few minutes past two o’clock, in mid-conversation with Geoffrey, I interject, “Here he comes, behind to your left”, as the set of doors used by the lawyers swings open and a wheelchair glides through the portal, Pinochet astride, holding a walking-stick off the floor.
 In Scotland years earlier, I had worked with elderly and disabled people, many in wheelchairs, including helping them mount and dismount, and ferrying them around.
 This man isn’t accustomed to sitting on a wheelchair, and is unsure where to put his walking-stick as he rolls along.
 All the signs are there of a show for the court.
 Pinochet sits on his wheelchair like a man sitting at a bus stop, staring straight ahead, his face expressionless, his body tense.
+With his Chilean aide (Miguel Schweitzer, a former Chilean ambassador to London during the dictatorship, and then Pinochet's Foreign Minister) slowly propelling him forward, Pinochet rolls onwards towards the Dock.
+The wheelchair takes much of the attention, as intended.
+Out are the old dark sunglasses, dictator’s uniform and whispers to kill.
+In is the new look, of elderly victimhood, of physical disability, and unfitness-for-trial.
+It is a disgraceful scam, a choreography all the way from an old movie.
+Still, Pinochet really is a broken man, having to rely on charade to elicit pity from the judge, from the pens of the media, and from the world outside.

 I watch as the wheelchair is rolled along the side of the court, past the three rows of benches for lawyers.
 His eyes glazed, Prisoner Pinochet looks into a distant nowhere, focused only on getting through this humiliation.
 The wheelchair is rolled behind our lawyers pews, into the aisle behind me, and stops directly behind me, so that now Pinochet has to look between the heads of Geoffrey and me to see the judge.
 There is no attempt to move to sit on the awaiting Dock seat.
 Prisoner Pinochet remains in the wheelchair, and it is clear that this is an attempt to pretend that he is not in the Dock - an attempt to manipulate, to sway the proceedings and also how the hearing is reported to the world.